All Episodes

 You think they'd be all over.

-They were all over Joe Wilson when he shouted out, you lie to Obama during a State of the Union show.
+When he shouted out, you lie to Obama during a State of the Union show.

 At any rate, it's clear, ladies and gentlemen.

-Imagine if if I had said F Obama.
+Imagine if I had said F Obama.

-If I had said it right.
+If I had said it, right.

 In any event, it is clear, ladies and gentlemen, these racist attacks on Obama are continuing for a fourth day, unabated from the left.